Having the right vehicles and equipment is vital to the success of any business.

 Finance Leases

-Finance Leases provide businesses with use cars and other vehicles, and equipment without taking ownership of them.
+Finance Leases provide businesses with the use of cars and other vehicles, as well as equipment without taking ownership of them.
 In this form of business financing, a leasing company (referred to in legal terms as the lessor) buys the asset and gives the use of it to a business or person (the lessee) in return for regular payments.

 Finance Leases typically run for 2 to 5 years and are widely used for vehicle finance.
 They are particularly suitable for businesses that use their vehicles primarily for business-related purposes and turn them over regularly, such as vehicle fleet companies.